openlibraryenvironment/address-plugin-generic/README.md

 ```
 It is heavily recommended that any potential user do some reading of the standard above in order to understand what each of these can mean/be used for.

+:warning: This backend setup has an important restriction, in that each address is supposed to be limited to **ONE** of any given type of `AddressLine`.
+The ways in which the various types can be used is expanded on in the standard. :warning:

 ### Backend particulars
 It is worth mentioning here that our backend solution is built in a way such that `POST` requests are cumulative, and so instead of removing a field from a form, we send along the field with a `_delete: true` flag.
 This will likely not be universal, and so you may need to write your own interpreters for the form's output.